dolphinspired/CHIPS/README.md

 The alpha phase of development will focus on getting all MS-CC1 features into the game and making sure the game controls accurately and, in general, adheres to the [Microsoft Ruleset](http://chipschallenge.wikia.com/wiki/Ruleset#Microsoft_ruleset).

+* 0.3.5 - Moved decrementTime to the onBeforeExecute event to resolve a bug with time not updating.
 * 0.3.4 - Force floors are hard, refactoring in the meantime.
 Added events to the CommandQueue object and cleaned up the main loop.
 * 0.3.3 - ICE TILES ARE WORKING!
 The timing is a little off, but the logic is there.
 Next release: force floors.
 * 0.3.2 - Coding changes.
 Ice still doesn't work, but the "command" system has been rewritten to hopefully accomodate this effort.
 I wanted to push a new version since I finally got the game in a working state again.